 The hedging contracts are valued independently based on interest rate yield curves.
-As at 31 March 2011 the value of the swap contracts is £1 5m.
+As at 31 March 2012 the value of the swap contracts is £0 5m net liability (2011 £1 5m net asset).
 Fluctuations in the value of the hedging contract are recognised through Other Reserves in equity (refer to note 24).